TarwzDev/LauncherLess/README.md

 * Starting the game with TOKEN;
 * Anti Cheat with Anti Multi Client and process detection of the Cheat Engine.

+## Coming
+* Next function to be created: Customizable alerts in real time

 ## Status

 * Under development.